deepanshumehtaa/AlekSIS-Core/docs/dev/01_setup.rst

 Setting up the development environment
 ======================================

-BiscuIT and all official apps use `Poetry`_ to manage virtualenvs and dependencies.
+AlekSIS and all official apps use `Poetry`_ to manage virtualenvs and dependencies.
 You should make yourself a bit confortable with poetry by reading its documentation.

-Poetry makes a lot of stuff very easy, especially managing a virtual environment that contains BiscuIT and everything you need to run the framework and selected apps.
+Poetry makes a lot of stuff very easy, especially managing a virtual environment that contains AlekSIS and everything you need to run the framework and selected apps.

 Also, `Yarn`_ is needed to resolve JavaScript dependencies.